Understanding the Appeals Process

 Rule 7:13-1.
 Appeals

-There are a number of items to consider prior to filing a motion to appeal from a lower court’s decision, order or judgment against you.
-This includes but is not limited to the following issues: time, money, relief pending appeal, probability of post application relief, transcript volume and costs, motions, summary dispositions, scope of review, hearings, arguments, length and complexity of legal briefs, and Appeal on Certification to the Supreme Court of New Jersey.
+There are several items to consider prior to filing a motion to appeal from a lower court’s decision, order or judgment against you.
+This includes but is not limited to the following issues: time, money, relief pending appeal, probability of post application relief, transcript volume and costs, ancillary motions, summary dispositions, scope of review, hearings, arguments, length and complexity of legal briefs, and Appeal on Certification to the Supreme Court of New Jersey.

 The Supreme Court may on its own motion certify any action or class of actions for appeal.

 Know that filing any Appeal regardless of its subject matter or procedural jurisdiction, requires the highest level of legal competence, experience and precision.
-Contact the Law Office of Michael A. Grasso, Esq., LLC today for your free consultation to determine whether you have a matter that qualifies for a substantive and timely Appeal.
+Our law office is here to offer free consultation to determine whether you have a matter that qualifies for a substantive and timely Appeal.